truenas/middleware/docs/userguide/freenas_intro.rst

 * FreeNAS® is now 64-bit only.

 * FreeNAS® is now ZFS only.
 This means that the "UFS Volume Manager" has been removed and disks can no longer be formatted with UFS.
-However, for backwards compatibility, existing UFS-formatted disks can still be imported using "Import Volume" and UFS software RAID volumes can be imported using "Auto Import
+However, for backwards compatibility, existing UFS-formatted disks can still be imported using "Import Volume" so that their contents can be copied to a ZFS pool.
-  Volume".

 * There is now only one type of installation file, :file:`.iso`.
 This file can be either burned to CD or written to a USB flash drive.
 This is an installer file as new versions of FreeNAS® must be installed using a menu-driven installer.